Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 ![MDS plot](../images/miRNAseq/mdsplot.jpeg)

 ### Top gene expression patterns
 This pipeline will generate two plots to represent top gene expression patterns.
 One will be made using only mature miRNA and the other will show results from the small RNA types tRNA, lncRNA, miscRNA, scaRNA, snoRNA, and snRNA.
-This plot shows a heatmap of expression patterns of the top 100 RNAs with highest variance from each of the two categories previously mentioned.
+This plot shows a heatmap of expression patterns of the top 100 RNAs with highest variance from each of the two categories (mature miRNA and small RNA types) previously mentioned.
 Both graphs plot log2 fold change values of the two RNA categories against their mean expression levels among all samples.
 In both graphs, positive numbers (red) indicate higher expression levels, while negative numbers (blue) indicate lower expression levels.
 The RNA results are clustered using hierarchical clustering.
 This plot gives you an overview of expression patterns among RNAs with most significant changes in their expression.
 You can also mouse over to see values for specifc RNA and sample.
 In the sample report featuring an miRNA heatmap below, you can clearly see different miRNAs being most highly expressed in different cell types.
 A static version of this plot can also be downloaded in the `Download data` section.

 ![miRNA heatmap](../images/miRNAseq/miRNA_gene_heatmap.JPG)

 ### Differential gene expression
-If your experiment was conducted with replication, this pipeline runs differential gene expression analysis twice, once for miRNA with [`isomiRs`](https://www.bioconductor.org/packages/release/bioc/html/isomiRs.html), which uses [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) under the hood, and again for 6 small RNA type genes (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA) with only [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
+If your experiment was conducted with replication, this pipeline runs differential gene expression analysis twice, once for miRNA with [`isomiRs`](https://www.bioconductor.org/packages/release/bioc/html/isomiRs.html), which uses [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) under the hood, and again for 6 small RNA type genes (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA) together with only [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).

 1. **Summary table**<br>
-This pipeline will generate two tables summarizing the number of mature miRNAs and the number of RNA genes(tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA) that are significantly differentially expressed between groups/conditions.
+This pipeline will generate two tables summarizing the number of mature miRNAs and the number of RNA genes (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA) that are significantly differentially expressed between groups/conditions.
 The numbers are dependent on the false discovery rate (FDR) and fold change cutoffs.
 You can find those values in the `Workflow summary` section of the report.

 ![Differential expression summary table](../images/miRNAseq/diff_exp_summary_table.jpeg)

 2. **Scatter plot**<br>
-This pipeline will generate two of these plots, which show a simple comparison of mature miRNA expression levels or genes from the 6 RNA types between two groups/conditions.
+This pipeline will generate two of these plots, which show a simple comparison of mature miRNA expression levels or of genes from the 6 RNA types between two groups/conditions.
 Red dots represent differentially expressed genes, while grey ones represent genes not differentially expressed.
 One useful feature of this plot is that you can see the name of the RNA gene when you mouse over a dot.
 You can toggle between the different comparisons using the buttons at the top left corner.
 You can download a static version with all genes plotted in the `Download data` section.

 ![Differential expression scatter plot](../images/miRNAseq/diff_exp_scatter_plot.jpeg)